Next, our final news roundup and information overload hour.

 Anyway, joining us now is Mark Savchuk.

-Um he's leading a volunteer journalism effort in Ukraine.
+He's leading a volunteer journalism effort in Ukraine.

-He is the coordinator of the Ukrainian volunteer journalists initiative.
+He is the coordinator of the Ukrainian Volunteer Journalists Initiative.

-And he's now in Kiev.
+And he's now in Kyiv.

 He's living in a bomb shelter with 15 people.

-He's given us a real-time on-the-ground perspective.
+He's giving us a real-time on-the-ground perspective.

-Uh Mark, first of all, thank you for being with us.
+Mark, first of all, thank you for being with us.

 You actually in the bomb shelter right now?